GremlinCreature/AppDevelopment/README.md

 random_number.py - practice of random numbers.
 Prints numbers from 1 to 20 in random order.

 root.py - practice of arithmetics functions.
-Calculates root of (x2-x1)^2+(y2-y1)^2, with all the x and y being inputs by the user.
+Extracts root of (x2-x1)^2+(y2-y1)^2, with all the x and y being inputs by the user.

 score_arvg_kwargs.py - practice of using kwargs function to calculate scores.
 The current version was used to practice except TypeError function.
 To make it work as intended, replace "k" with a number.